 PSHCEE - PSHCEE is part of the National Curriculum and is taught to all students from Year 7 to 11.
 In order to equip students with the life skills, knowledge and understanding to become rounded individuals our programme of study incorporates:

-Careers Education and Guidance - This is taught through PSHCEE.
+Careers Education and Guidance - This is taught through PSHCEE and is an integral part of all subject content.
 In Years 7 – 9, students are taught to recognise different adult roles within the home and the community, how labour is divided and tasks shared.
 They show an understanding of the nature of work and occupations and how they may affect different lives and attitudes socially and economically locally, nationally and internationally.
 At key stage four the focus is upon self-awareness, careers and economical and industrial understanding.
 At the end of Year 10, students undertake a one-week work experience placement.
+In addition, a range of meaningful employer encounters are planned for each year group in line with the Gatsby Framework.

 Sex Education - This is carried out principally within the PSHCEE programme and according to current legislation.
 Materials and speakers are carefully chosen, appropriate to the needs and ages of our students and according to the National Curriculum.
 Sex education is taught within the context of relationships and family life.
 Parents are informed of the programme and are welcome to view materials used in sex education or to discuss further with PSHCEE teachers.
 Parents are told of their right to withdraw their son or daughter from this programme.

-Key Stage 5 - Students who stay at the Academy after Year 11 have the opportunity to join the Open Academy Sixth Form (OA6) and study AS level and then A level courses, as well as BTEC courses.
+Key Stage 5 - Students who stay at the Academy after Year 11 have the opportunity to join the Open Academy Sixth Form (OA6) and study A level courses, as well as BTEC courses, and the highly acclaimed Football Academy.

-If you require any further information about the curriculum we are following please call Mr Budgett
+If you require any further information about the curriculum we are following please contact Reception who will be pleased to direct your questions to the appropriate person.